KevinHJoe/3D-Pac-Man-Game-in-Unity/README.md

 Welcome to my 3D Pac-Man game project!
 This is a modern take on the classic arcade game, Pac-Man, developed using Unity and C#.

+## **Play the Game**

+You can play the 3D Pac-Man game on itch.io.
+Here's the link: Play on https://travelsbyfire.itch.io/pac-man-3d

 ## **About the Game**

 In this game, you control Pac-Man, guiding him through a maze filled with pellets.
 The objective is to consume all the pellets while avoiding the ghosts that roam the maze.
 If Pac-Man consumes a power pellet, the ghosts temporarily become vulnerable and can be eaten by Pac-Man.